 Early Assurance Program with Drexel University College of Medicine

 The Early Assurance program was established for outstanding Drexel undergraduate students who are firmly committed to a career in medicine and who are interested in attending Drexel University College of Medicine.
 Students in a four-year program must apply in the fall of their third year.
 Students in a five-year program must apply in the fall of their fourth year.
-A grade point average of 3.5 with at least six science courses completed is necessary to be competitive.
-All prerequisites must be completed at Drexel.
+A grade point average of 3.5 with at least six science courses completed is necessary to be considered.
+All science courses must be completed at Drexel.
 The only exceptions are courses earned through AP scores or college credit earned while enrolled in high school.